Sydney at a Glance

 Practicing a Trade

-If you are working in a particular trade overseas and would like to continue this job in Sydney, you should consult Trades Recognition Australia (TRA).
-The TRA website provides guidance concerning the different skills assessment programs for working in Sydney, e.g. for permanent and temporary skilled migration.
+If you are employed in a particular trade overseas and would like to continue this job in Sydney, you should consult Trades Recognition Australia (TRA).
+The TRA website provides guidance concerning the different skills assessment programs for working in Sydney, such as permanent and temporary skilled migration.

 Before practicing your trade in Sydney, it is recommended you check the State Training Services website of the NSW Department of Education and Training to find out whether there are any state-specific requirements for your trade.
 This website also contains information on where to obtain a license for selected trades, like repairing motor vehicles.